 Dental implants provide significant benefits over alternative tooth replacement options such as dentures, partials, and bridges.
 They are the only option that prevents bone loss by replacing the tooth root and promoting bone stimulation, and they do not compromise or damage adjacent teeth.
 While they may be more costly upfront, in the long term, they can be more cost-effective because implants do not need to be replaced as they become part of the jawbone.
 Dental implants are a long-term solution that function and are cared for just like natural teeth.

-Our doctors are passionate about providing high-quality, compassionate care to each and every patient.
-They have extensive training and experience in dental implantology to precisely place implants and restore oral function and aesthetics.
+Our doctors at MOSAIC Maxillofacial Surgical Arts & Implant Centers are passionate about providing high-quality, compassionate care to each and every patient.
+They have extensive training and experience in dental implantology to precisely place implants and restore oral function and aesthetics in Tampa, FL.
 Processes and procedures are carefully explained, so patients know exactly what to expect and can make informed decisions about their oral health.